EvelynMS1/noteTaker/README.md

 ## Features
-Provideds functionality of adding new notes and saving to list of notes which can then be previewed aswekk as deleting notes.
+Provideds functionality of adding new notes and saving to list of notes which can then be previewed as well as deleting notes.

 ## How-to-Contribute